 Garden Greens Sandwich with Green Goddess Dressing

 FOOD STYLING TIP 6: PRACTICE

 I always say the real secret to awesome food photography and styling is PRACTICE.
 I have struggled with sandwiches for a long time and they rarely make it on my blog because of it.
 But, I hope these food styling tips for sandwiches provide some guidance to help.
-This sandwich is far from perfect, but it was good for me to practice and share the tips that helped me.
+This garden greens sandwich is far from perfect, but it was good for me to practice and share the tips that helped me.

 Don’t forget to grab the delicious recipe below!

-Happy Shooting!
+Happy Creating!

+Garden Greens Sandwich with Green Goddess Dressing